P-p-H-d/mlib/README.md

 Each of theses can be classified into:

-* Everything is a pointer to void,
+* Everything is a pointer to void (with potential register callbacks to handle the contained objects),
-* Header files are included multiple times with different macro values,
+* Header files are included multiple times with different macro values in order to generate different code,
 * Macros are used to access structures in a generic way,
-* Macros are used to generate C code.
+* Macros are used to generate context-dependent C code.

 M\*LIB's category is the last one.
 Some macros are also defined to access structure in a generic way, but they are optional.
-M\*LIB main added value compared to other libraries is its oplist feature allowing it to support [container-of-...]container-of-type-T: list of array of dictionary are perfectly supported by M\*LIB.
+M\*LIB main added value compared to other libraries is its oplist feature allowing it to chain the containers and/or use complex types in containers: list of array of dictionary are perfectly supported by M\*LIB.

 For the macro-preprocessing part, other libraries also exist.
 For example: